elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsremovereferencestooptions.refresh.md

 ## SavedObjectsRemoveReferencesToOptions.refresh property

-Elasticsearch only supports boolean values for this operation
+Elasticsearch only supports boolean values for this operation.
+Defaults to `true`

 <b>Signature:</b>